 The thought of owing a rusty-spotted cat is quite popular judging by the Google searches:

-It is immoral to own a rusty-spotted cat as a pet because this is a wild cat species.
+However, there is also the moral dimension which I’ll get out of the way.
+I know it is boring but it is necessary to touch on this.
+Arguably, it is immoral to own a rusty-spotted cat as a pet because this is a wild cat species.
 It is the smallest species of wild cat and probably the smallest cat on the planet which is why people who’d normally adopt a domestic cat might want to adopt this little feline.
 It is exotic, special and very cute looking but its behaviour is not cute.

 Then there are the conservation issues.
 In the wild, the population of this species is declining because of human activities.
-If you buy one where did it come from?
+If you buy one, where did it come from?
 The wild?
 A zoo?
 Someone stole a cub from their mother?
 None of it is good and it’s bad for conservation.